paul1956/CareLink/README.md

 ![image](https://user-images.githubusercontent.com/4416348/182361568-2a3d91c2-94a7-4275-911c-187150f5319d.png)

   Complete rewrite of date handling
+  New in 3.5.1.8
+  Many UI improvements
+  More fixes for comma as a decimal separator Reorganize controls for better scaling and display

   New in 3.4.2.7
   Fix from Krikke99 to allow Mini Display to be not topmost